Full moon: Characteristics

 A full moon is often thought of as an event of a full night's duration, although its phase seen from Earth continuously waxes or wanes, and is full only at the instant when waxing ends and waning begins.
 For any given location, about half of these maximum full moons may be visible, while the other half occurs during the day, when the full moon is below the horizon.
-As the Moon’s orbit is inclined by 5.145° from the ecliptic, it is not generally perfectly opposite from the Sun during full phase, therefore a full moon is in general not perfectly full except on nights with a lunar eclipse as the Moon crosses the ecliptic at opposition from the Sun.
+As the Moon's orbit is inclined by 5.145° from the ecliptic, it is not generally perfectly opposite from the Sun during full phase, therefore a full moon is in general not perfectly full except on nights with a lunar eclipse as the Moon crosses the ecliptic at opposition from the Sun.

 Many almanacs list full moons not only by date, but also by their exact time, usually in Coordinated Universal Time (UTC).
 Typical monthly calendars that include lunar phases may be offset by one day when prepared for a different time zone.

 The full moon is generally a suboptimal time for astronomical observation of the Moon because shadows vanish.
 It is a poor time for other observations because the bright sunlight reflected by the Moon, amplified by the opposition surge, then outshines many stars.

+Moon phases

+There are eight phases of the moon, which vary from partial to full illumination.
+The moon phases are also called lunar phases.
+These stages have different names that come from its shape and size at each phase.
+For example, the crescent moon is 'banana' shaped, and the half-moon is D-shaped.
+When the moon is nearly full, it is called a gibbous moon.
+The crescent and gibbous moons each last approximately a week.

+Each phase is also described in accordance to its position on the full 29.5-day cycle.
+The eight phases of the moon in order: